DataDog/documentation/content/en/synthetics/api_tests/grpc_tests.md

 ### Define assertions

 Assertions define what an expected test result is.
-When hitting `Test URL` an assertion on the `response time` and the `healthcheck status` are added based on the response that was obtained.
+After you click **Test URL**, an assertion on the `response time` and the `healthcheck status` are added based on the response that was obtained.
 You must define at least one assertion for your test to monitor.

 | Type                    | Operator                                        | Value type                           |
 |-------------------------|-------------------------------------------------|--------------------------------------|